 As new territories such as Kansas and Nebraska were added, the Southern factions felt that slavery should be allowed in these new territories, while the “Free Soilers” were set against it.
 This led to open warfare between Kansas and Missouri, generally referred to in history as “Bleeding Kansas.”
-One of the many precursors to the Civil War, these many battles pitted neighbor against neighbor.
+One of the many precursors to the Civil War, these battles pitted neighbor against neighbor.

-This dispute over the expansion of slavery into new territories and the election of Abraham Lincoln as president on November 6, 1860 that finally led to the secession of eleven Southern states.
+This dispute over the expansion of slavery into new territories and the election of Abraham Lincoln as president on November 6, 1860, finally led to the secession of eleven Southern states.
 Though Lincoln did not propose federal laws making slavery unlawful where it already existed, his sentiments regarding a “divided nation” were well known.

 Organization of the Confederacy

 The Confederate States of America was organized at a congress of delegates from South Carolina, Georgia, Florida, Alabama, Mississippi, and Louisiana, which met at Montgomery, Alabama, on February 4, 1861.
 A provisional government was established within a few days, and on February 9th, Jefferson Davis was made president and Alexander H. Stephens vice-president.
 This temporary government was to continue only one year, and its constitution was not submitted to the states or the people of the states for ratification.
 But a ‘”permanent” constitution was drawn during the weeks immediately following, approved by the Congress on March 11th, and submitted to the conventions of the seceded states.
 It was promptly adopted though it would not become effective until February 22, 1862.